 - Medications: your standard mediations / skin moisturizers / Imodium A-D (or equivalent) to be taken preventively against or for occurrences of intestinal problems / antibiotics for intestinal problems / standard pain relievers / sunburn treatment / lip salve / Band aids / cough drops / cold medicine / three-inch ace wrap bandage (many of these items will be available in Jordan, although not necessarily your favorite brands, but it will save you time, hassle and expense if you bring them with you)

-Excavation equipment: If you are to work as a square supervisor or volunteer, as most participants will, you will want to bring your own tools.
-We recommend the following, mostly available from good hardware stores:
+Excavation equipment: If you are to work as a square supervisor or volunteer, as most participants will, you will want to bring some of your own tools.
+We recommend the following:

 - plastic bags, especially for cameras and computer equipment

-- fine-point red, blue and black ball-point pens
+- a few fine-point red, blue and black ball-point pens

 - a few indelible markers, such as sharpie ultra fine point and fine point